Introduction to Voice Synth (V5.2)

 • Just to be sure: turn on at least one effect...!

-My earlier purchased in Voice Synth Modular are not installed
+My earlier purchased upgrade in Voice Synth Modular is missing

-After a reinstall of Voice Synth Modular, on the same or a new device, your earlier purchased modules are normally installed automatically.
-In rare cases such as a device restore, your purchases may not be directly reinstalled.
+After a reinstall of Voice Synth Modular, on the same or a new device, your earlier purchased upgrade is normally installed automatically.
+In rare cases such as a device restore, your purchase may not be directly reinstalled.
 Then, open the in-app store page within Voice Synth Modular and locate "Restore previous purchase".
 Press it and follow the instructions to restore your purchase(s).

-Note that you are never charged again for purchases already made earlier, regardless whether you restore or try to re-buy a module.
+Note that you are never charged again for any purchases already made earlier, regardless of whether you restore or try to re-buy the upgrade.
 Do make sure that you currently use the same Apple ID as for the original purchase.
 Your current Apple ID is shown in device Settings, the original Apple ID used for purchase is shown in the receipts Apple sends by email shortly after purchase.

 If the above does not help